-The Internal Revenue Service (IRS) has released an updated version of the Form W-4 Employee’s Withholding Certificate for 2020.
-The new design is vastly different from previous versions, replacing numbered withholding allowances with straightforward questions.
+The Internal Revenue Service (IRS) released an updated version of the Form W-4 Employee’s Withholding Certificate in 2020.
+The new design was different from previous versions, replacing numbered withholding allowances with straightforward questions.
 In addition to the form’s dramatic new look, personal and dependency exemptions have been removed, as per the 2017 Tax Cuts and Jobs Act.
 These changes, coupled with new worksheets and updated tax credits, can make the new W-4 appear confusing at first glance.

 This guide is designed to help you and your employees navigate the new IRS updates and complete the form with confidence.